 - Cupping: glass or plastic cups create suction on the skin to increase circulation.

-- Oriental Nutrition: specific foods can be added or avoided to help strengthening the body.
+- Oriental Nutrition: specific foods can be added or avoided to help strengthen the body.

 - Qi Gong: breathing exercises to improve vitality.